Private or Outside Scholarship Opportunities

 Woodrow Wilson Indiana Teaching Fellowship - The Woodrow Wilson Indiana Teaching Fellowship seeks to attract talented, committed individuals with backgrounds in the STEM fields—science, technology engineering, and mathematics—into teaching in high-need Indiana middle and high schools.
 This fellowship program offers a $30,000 stipend; Master's degree from an excellent teacher education program at Purdue University, University of Indianapolis, Indiana University-Purdue University Indianapolis, Ball State University, or Valparaiso University; Three years of ongoing mentoring as the candidate transitions to teaching; Lifelong membership in the prestigious national network of Woodrow Wilson Fellows who are intellectual leaders.
 Eligible applicants include current undergraduates, recent college graduates, mid-career professionals, and retirees who have majored in, or had careers in, STEM fields.
 More details about the program are available at The Woodrow Wilson Teaching Fellowships and Purdue’s program, STEM Goes Rural for teacher licensure in biology, chemistry, and mathematics.
 The deadline for applying is typically late January.

 WWEMA/W&WD Scholarship - Every year, Water & Wastes Digest supports future water and wastewater professionals through the WWEMA/W&WD Scholarship, by awarding $1,000 to a student seeking a career in a water- or wastewater-related field.
 To qualify, students must have a parent employed by a WWEMA-member company and must be accepted into a four-year bachelor’s program in an acceptable field of study by an accredited institution of higher learning.
 Examples of acceptable fields of study include biology, chemical engineering, chemistry, civil engineering, environmental engineering, environmental sciences and/or natural resources planning.
 Learn more online.
-Applications can be obtained by e-mail at firstname.lastname@example.org and are due October 20, 2017.
+Applications can be obtained by e-mail at email@example.com and are typically due in October.